 Let's consider a tight layer with an emissivity of 0.1 put between two uncoated glasses.
-The radiation transfer between neighbouring surfaces is reduced making it small with respect to the transfer by air (about 2 W/mK).
+The radiation transfer is reduced from the usual 4 W/mK to about 0.5 W/mK, making it small with respect to the transfer by air (about 2 W/mK).